Lisa Malone Scholarship

 - Be studying an undergraduate or postgraduate course at the Albury-Wodonga Campus

 Recipients of the scholarship shall be selected by the University based on their:

 - Demonstrated commitment to social development in any discipline area, either in Australia or overseas.

 Applicants who are shortlisted will be invited to attend an interview at a date to be advised.

 How to apply

-To apply, please complete the application form and return by the closing date.
+To apply for this scholarship, please complete the application form and return by the closing date.

 Who to contact for further information